Back to Rannoch

 Stage 20, Friday 10 June 2011: Spean Bridge to Invermaillie, 10 miles, seven on route

 Home day, as always planned, for Adrian; I waved him goodbye on the late morning train.
 So, effectively another half day for me.
 Today’s height profile mirrors Essex more than the Highlands, but heights don’t mean everything, and this is a splendid little walk.
-There’s a new path in just the right place, a few yards beyond the Aonach Mor hotel, which takes you away from the busy main road and heads for the River Spean.
+There was a new path in just the right place, a few yards beyond the Aonach Mor hotel, which takes you away from the busy main road and heads for the River Spean.
 As discovered yesterday, it’s a furious river, fast-flowing and broad, and always of interest.

 Bridging the Spean was key to first the political and then the commercial domination of the Highlands; indeed the walk starts at Telford’s bridge in the village centre, and passes two more that have not stood the test of time.
 First met of the two is the bridge of the old rail line to Fort Augustus, c1900.
 If the main West Highland line was always a risky financial venture, this spur was even more so, surviving in passenger use only for barely 30 years, with freight traffic hardly more successful.
 Its building reflects conflict though, in a way; the aim was to force a line through the Great Glen to Inverness, undoubtedly technically feasible, but the northern city was ‘owned’ by a rival company, which did not fancy the competition.